srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

-In the past, I've worked on blockchain and NFT projects, which has taught me a lot and introduced me to some great people.
+During my time as a blockchain developer, I've learned a lot and have met amazing people.
-While I recognise the skill and reverence of some developers in this domain, I still stand uncharmed by the zeal of web3.
+While I acknowledge the skill and reverence of some developers in this domain, I still remain uncharmed by the zeal of web3.

 If you're a blockchain enthusiast reading this, know that I understand where you stand.
 I've been in your shoes,